Articles On Coaching Your Child

 Writing: first understand why they dislike writing, then negotiate.

-Writing fluently will remain an important skill our children need to master.
+A keen proud writer Writing fluently will remain an important skill our children need to master.
 Your child might not be very interested in writing because they have so many other interesting things they would rather do.
 Many children are much more interested in doing something physical than sitting down to write.
-Especially when your child finds writing difficult…
+Especially when… Continue reading Writing: first understand why they dislike writing, then negotiate.

 Tips for successfully helping children develop the homework habit.

 Help your child develop the homework habit Time spent together is precious.
-As well as homework time to practise skills they are learning in school, children need time to play, read, chat with you and with their friends, help out in the house, and have free, unstructured time to explore and enjoy their world.
-Homework…
+As well as homework time to practise the skills that they are learning in school, children need time to play, read, chat with you and with their friends, help out in the house, and have free, unstructured time to explore and enjoy their world.… Continue reading Tips for successfully helping children develop the homework habit.